BlueBrain/Brayns/README.md

 A running instance of braynsService can be monitored using ***brayns*** Python package or a websocket client and the JSON-RPC API.

-For more details about the client APIs, see the [doc](https://github.com/BlueBrain/Brayns/python/README.md).
+For more details about the client APIs, see the [python client doc](python/README.md).

 ## Known Bugs